CogFormer: Learn All Your Models Once: Experiments

 \section{Experiments}

-\paragraph{Model families} Our experiments focus on SSMs, a widely used class of decision-making models that capture the dynamics of information processing underlying both choices and response times through stochastic differential equations \citep{smith2025ssmBible}.
-Within this class, we evaluate our framework on three representative model families: the DDM, the RDM, and the CDM.
+\paragraph{Meta-model} Our experiments focus on SSMs, a widely used class of decision-making models that capture the dynamics of information processing underlying both choices and response times via stochastic differential equations \citep{smith2025ssmBible}.
+Within this model class, we evaluate our framework on three representative model families: the DDM, the RDM, and the CDM.
+Detailed formulations, parameterizations, and priors for each model are provided in \autoref{app:decision-models}.
+We train CogFormer with meta-simulators both for each model family (CogFormer-$\mathcal{F}$) and for the model class as a whole (CogFormer-$\mathcal{C}$).

 These models were selected for several reasons.
 First, they have been extensively validated in cognitive neuroscience and psychology \citep{ratcliffDiffusionDecision2008, voss2004validation, forstmann2016sequential, smith2020, tillman2020racingDiffusion}, providing a well-established benchmark for inference methods.
 Second, despite differences in their generative structure, they share core parameters such as drift rates, boundary separation, and non-decision times.